Skip to main content

 Leave Taking by Winsome Pinnock

-Enid (Jenni George), Viv (Ginny Holder) and Del (Karen Tomlin) in Leave Taking at the National Theatre, 1994.
-Photo © Richard H Smith.
+Del (Karen Tomlin) and Viv (Ginny Holder) in Leave Taking at the National Theatre, 1994.
+Photograph © Richard H Smith.

 Leave Taking is an epic story about what we leave behind in order to find home.